Slippery Manhole Anti Slip Application

-The application process begins with cleaning the existing manhole cover to ensure there is no debris stuck to the metal, and then making sure the cover is completely dry.
+The application process begins with cleaning the existing manhole cover to ensure there is no debris stuck to the metal and then making sure the cover is completely dry.
 Next, a specialist primer is applied and then PREMARK Anti Skid thermoplastic material is put onto the metal.
 This comes in the form of a sheet of thermoplastic cut to fit the shape of the manhole cover, the plastic is then heated up until it melts and sticks down.
-This heat applied plastic material contains a high density of glass grains which have been processed to remove any sharp edges.
-These glass grains become completely embedded within the layer of plastic, therefore creating a rough textured surface which resists skidding.
+This heat applied plastic material contains a high density of glass grains that have been processed to remove any sharp edges.
+These glass grains become completely embedded within the layer of plastic, therefore creating a rough-textured surface that resists skidding.

 Once this application is complete, the anti-slip layer will remain extremely durable and resistant to wear through heavy use from a range of vehicles on the road.
 The slippery manhole anti-slip application is quick and simple so it saves time and reduces disruption on public roads.
 This process is also much more cost-effective than other options like installing completely new skid resistant manhole covers.